 From the Casa de Rurale in Central Louisiana, I raise a glass and hope everyone has a great Christmas, whatever you’re doing.
 I am hoping to have more interesting subjects to write about in the new year.
 (Have you found your new “diet” yet?)
 I’ll be back soon.

-beef Breakfast chicken chocolate Christmas Coffee cookbook Crock Pot dessert Dinner eggs garden gardening Gluten Free gourmet hatch chile healthy HEB holiday Instant Pot Italian Keto Low Carb Mexican Mexican Food paleo pesto salad Slow cooker slow cooking SomerSweet Starbucks Sugar free take away Texas Texas Granola Girl Thanksgiving thanksgiving turkey The Fresh Market Trader Joe's Valentine's Day waffle waffle maker Woodlands Wellness yeast free
+basil beef Breakfast chicken chocolate Christmas Coffee cookbook Crock Pot dessert Dinner eggs garden gardening Gluten Free gourmet Grocery shopping healthy HEB holiday Instant Pot Italian Keto Low Carb Mexican Mexican Food paleo pesto salad Slow cooker slow cooking SomerSweet Starbucks Sugar free take away Texas Texas Granola Girl Thanksgiving The Fresh Market Trader Joe's Valentine's Day waffle waffle maker Woodlands Wellness yeast free